nicleejy/Where-Got-TimeTable/README.md

 7. If the soft and hard constraints were not met after reaching the generation limit, the most optimised timetable is returned to the user

 ## How We Built It
 Our main algorithm was written with Python.
-It utilizes NUSMods API to fetch the relevant mods data.
+It utilizes NUSMods API to fetch the relevant module data.
 Some filtering and cleaning up of the data grants us a workable data structure.
 Implementation of the genetic algorithm returns a link that is sent to the web page which generates an image for the user.

 Firstly, we generate a population of timetables.
-Using a scoring algorithm, we rate the fitness of the timetables.
+Using a scoring algorithm, we rate the fitness of each timetable.
 Timetables with a better fitness score gets to produce the next generation of timetables through cross-overs and mutation.

 We repeat this process until the average fitness score of the entire generation converges to within a tolerance range.
 The fittest timetable from the final generation is returned to the user.